oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 Choose three of the issues above, and fix them.
 Fixing each issue counts as a single milestone.

 **Notes**:
-If you would like to get a bit more familiar with the exploration editor, here is a simpler issue along the same lines that you might like to have a go at: When switching from a rule type to a different rule type, the inputs to the old rule type get lost, even though both rule types have the same types of inputs and it is possible to carry the inputs over.
+If you'd like to get a bit more familiar with the exploration editor, here is a simpler issue along the same lines that you might like to have a go at: When switching from a rule type to a different rule type, the inputs to the old rule type get lost, even though both rule types have the same types of inputs and it is possible to carry the inputs over.

 ***

 ### 1.6.
 Allow creation of parameterized questions
-With the addition of the questions framework, there is potential to create a large question bank for practice questions.
+The addition of the upcoming questions framework allows us to create a large question bank for practice questions.
 However, it would be tedious for creators to create a large number of questions with similar formats but slight variations (e.g. "Add 4/5 and 3/4", "Add 2/3 and 3/5", etc.)

 Instead, we would like to introduce the concept of parameterized questions, where the creator can specify parameters which can be used to generate many questions at once.
 (In the example given above, the question might be of the form “Add a/b + c/d”, with parameters a, b, c, d.
 The question creator would specify ranges of values for the parameters in order to generate questions.)